Ranlot/spiralNet/README.md

-## Taking a peek into the hidden layers
+## Neural nets and optimal packing: taking a peek into the hidden layers...

 With deep learning emerging a game-changer in virtually all areas of science, a question that keeps on appearing is: **"How & what do neural networks learn?"**